TreSec/tresec.github.io/index.md

 ## Meetup 02 / 2025, 2025-06-03

 TammerSec continues - new talks, new faces, same good vibe.

-When: 2025-06-03 17.00
+* When: 2025-06-03 17.00
-Where: TAMK, Tampere University of Applied Sciences
+* Where: TAMK, Tampere University of Applied Sciences
-What: Presentations, networking, light snacks.
+* What: Presentations, networking, light snacks.

-Talks:
+### Talks

 * **Secure By Design: Golden Paths for Internal Developer Platforms in Gaming** by Juho Syrjänen & Svitlana Chaplinska
 * **Tulella leikkimisen peruskurssi** by Nina Kuisma